ratpack/example-ratpack-gradle-kotlin-app/README.md

 In the “Run” menu, you will find a run configuration for launching the Ratpack app from within your IDE.

-Hot reloading is supported in this mode.
-IDEA does not automatically compile source code changes while the Ratpack app is running.
-After making a change you must make the project to have the changes take effect (⌘9 on Mac OS).
+Hot reloading is not supported in this mode.

 ## More on Ratpack

-To learn more about Ratpack, visit http://www.ratpack.io
+To learn more about Ratpack, visit http://www.ratpack.io and join our slack channel https://slack-signup.ratpack.io/